Building Location-Aware Applications

 - Return to depot: Or end at a different location.

 Each constraint narrows the solution space but complicates the optimisation.
 Commercial APIs and OR-Tools support these constraints; naive implementations don't.
+For automated dispatch and job assignment, route optimisation often integrates with a workflow engine that handles the business rules around assignment, escalation, and rescheduling.

 Real-world result: A logistics client reduced daily route distance by 18% after implementing constraint-aware optimisation.
 For a fleet of 12 vehicles, this translated to measurable fuel savings and an extra 2-3 deliveries per vehicle per day.